 This job is sometimes referred to by alternative titles

-Vehicle groomers/cleaners wash, vacuum, clean and polish the outside and inside of vehicles.
+Vehicle groomers/cleaners clean and polish vehicles, and may also drive, park and maintain vehicles.

 Vehicle groomers/cleaners usually earn